 Open Chest Wounds may be left open.
-Dress the wound (with a sterile pad, wrap, etc.) and apply direct pressure to stop the bleeding.
-Extreme care is required so the dressing doesn't become saturated with blood, which can inadvertently become occlusive.
+If it is required for dressing and direct pressure to stop the bleeding, than extreme care must be provided to ensure that the dressing doesn't become too saturated with blood, which can inadvertently become occlusive.
 Dress appropriately and modify the procedure when it is needed.

-On victim's with Open Chest Wounds a higher value is placed on the avoidance of providing dressings.
-The life-threatening risk is to cause tension pneumothorax inadvertently when compared with other risks associated with an Open Chest Wound.
+A higher value is placed on the avoidance of providing dressings to victims with open chest wounds.
+The life-threatening risk is to inadvertently cause tension pneumothorax when compared with other risks associated with an open chest wound.

 Dressing Open Chest Wounds: First, activate the Emergency Response System.
-Check to see if there's more than one open wound (for more than one wound determine if dressing will be applied).
-Remember, the dressing should only be applied if there is rapid blood loss.
+Check to see if there's more than one open wound (for more than 1 wound determine if dressing will be applied).
+Remember, dressing should only be applied if there is rapid blood loss.
 Remove clothing (leave stuck clothing).
 Cut dressing but make sure it's larger than the wound.
 Seal the wound to prevent the loss of blood (apply pressure if needed).
 Never remove objects from the wound.

-Punctured Wounds can be severe.
+Punctured Wounds can be very serious.
 It's very dangerous if the wound gets infected.
-If the wound has excessive bleeding, make sure to call 911.
+If the wound has excessive bleeding make sure to call 911.
 Remember, if the patient falls unconscious or is non-responsive without a pulse make sure to call 911 and perform CPR.

 - Stop the bleeding. - 2.
 Apply thorough pressure (seek EMS attention if bleeding is excessive. - 3.
-Clean the wound thoroughly with water and soap (stay clear of the injury itself). - 4.
-Apply an ointment such as Neosporin. - 5.
-Provide a pain reliever such as Advil. - 6.
+Clean the wound thoroughly with water and soap (stay clear of the wound itself). - 4.
+Apply an ointment such as: Neosporin. - 5.
+Provide a pain reliever such as: Advil. - 6.
 (Re) wrap the wound to keep the wound from infection. - 7.
-Seek medical attention at the nearest hospital if the injury worsens. - Have the patient get a Tetanus or Tetanus Booster shot.
+Seek medical attention at the nearest hospital if the wound worsens. - Have the patient get a Tetanus or Tetanus Booster shot.
 8.